Florida

 The National Naval Aviation Museum is dedicated to preserving and displaying a wide range of memorabilia that shows the history and development of U.S. Naval Aviation, including Coast Guard and Marine Corps aviation.

-There are tons of fun things to do in the Sunshine State, but not many are as fascinating, fun, and educational as the National Naval Aviation Museum in Pensacola.
-Not only that, but admission to this amazing museum is free!
+There are many fun things to do in the Sunshine State, but not many are as fascinating, fun, and educational as the National Naval Aviation Museum in Pensacola.
+Not only that, but admission to this fantastic museum is free!
 Not just one day or night a week, but all the time.
-Donations are welcome, and there are extra charges for some of the optional activities, but they certainly will not break the bank.
+Donations are welcome, and there are additional charges for some optional activities, but they will not break the budget.

-You will be taken aback by the large 300,000 square feet museum and the 37 acres outside for exhibit space.
-The museum’s collection includes more than 150 incredibly restored historic and one-of-a-kind aircraft and spacecraft.
+You will be taken aback by the sizeable 300,000-square-foot museum and the 37 acres outside for exhibit space.
+The museum’s collection includes over 150 incredibly restored historic and one-of-a-kind aircraft and spacecraft.

 In addition to the memorabilia and aircraft on display, the museum features free guided tours, a 325-seat IMAX theater with a seven-story-tall screen, flight simulators, a museum store, and an on-site café.